turn/sorcerer/docs/module.md

 ### <a name="Storage"></a>Storage

-Sorcerer relies heavily on a persistent store to maintain the states of each task and pipeline.
+Sorcerer relies on a persistent store to maintain the states of each task and pipeline.
 The type and configuration of this storage layer is specified in the module.

 ##### Examples
 ```yaml